zellerlab/cayman/README.md

 - `<out_prefix>.aln_stats.txt` contains statistics on the alignments in the sample.

-## Annotating protein sets with Cayman hmms
+## Annotating protein sets with Cayman HMMs

 The default `hmm_database` can be obtained from [Zenodo](https://zenodo.org/records/17178430).